Kurt Gidley

 In 2011, Gidley competed in the third season of the Channel Seven television series Australia's Greatest Athlete.

 Early and personal life

 Gidley was born in Newcastle, New South Wales, Australia.

 He is the younger brother of Matthew Gidley, and is the youngest of three brothers.
 He was an apprentice butcher when he left high school.
 Gidley's current partner is Brooke McNamara.
 He was a Hunter Mariners junior.

 Playing career

 2000s

+Gidley made his NRL debut for the Newcastle Knights in 2001 at 19 years of age where he played Five-eighth in a round 24 loss to St George Illawarra.
+However Gidley did not feature in the Knights successful finals run.